w4r10-b0b/usb_pxe_crowdstrikefix-24-07/README.md

    - Make the mount directory in the root of C drive
    - Create a working copy of the Windows PE files using the `copype amd64 C:\Mount\WinRE` command.
    - Alternately mount the WinPE image using the `powershell Mount-WindowsImage -ImagePath "C:\Path\To\winre.wim" -Index 1 -Path "C:\Mount\WinRE"` command.
+   - If you have several bitlocker keys and want to try to unlock by the script trying one by one create a directory called bitlocker and add the keys there.

 2. **Add PowerShell support to WinPE:**
    - Add networking and PowerShell support using the following: